phoenixvc/cognitive-mesh/docs/prds/02-adaptive-balance/mesh-widget.md

 - EvidenceAvatar token buckets for uploader throttling.

-- All panels support “offline-first” UI fallback and auto-recover on reconnect.
+- All panels support "offline-first" UI fallback and auto-recover on reconnect.

 ### Potential Challenges

-- Balancing intuitive UI control with flexibility for expert users (avoiding “options fatigue”).
+- Balancing intuitive UI control with flexibility for expert users (avoiding "options fatigue").

 - Maintaining a11y parity and locale coverage as panels/overlays evolve.